telerik/kendo-ui-core/docs/web/scheduler/resources.md

 ### Multiple Instance Resources

 A multiple instance resource is a resource of which more than one instance can be assigned to a scheduler event.
-A typical example is a Scheduler displaying a list of meetings and the meeting atendees.
-Since more than one atendee can participate in a meeting, it can be considered a multiple instance resource.
+A typical example is a Scheduler displaying a list of meetings and the meeting attendees.
+Since more than one attendee can participate in a meeting, it can be considered a multiple instance resource.

 The example below demonstrates how to use multiple instance resources.